4 Ways to Improve your Jumping

 #1: Stop Squashing your jumps

 One of the first things I do when I coach a jump clinic is have people jump.
-Not on their bike, but on their feet!
+Not on the bike, but on your feet!
 Go ahead and try it.
 Stand up and jump.
 Jump Up!
 Jump high!
 Notice the movement patterns that occur in your body.
-You bend at the knees, drive force through your feet down into the ground, and then…jump UP!
-If you never fully extend your body, you will never jump very high.
+You bend at the knees, drive force down through your feet down into the ground, and then…jump UP!
+If you never fully extend your body upwards, you will never jump very high.
 A common mistake people make is they stay low and crouched all the way through the jump.
 I call this “the squash.”
 It’s like trying to jump but keeping your knees bent the entire time.
 The fix?
 Instead of staying low, practice getting high!
 Some people like the phrase, “stand up to the jump,” or “hump the bars.”
 Imagine you are trying to jump (on your feet) from the face of the jump to the landing of the jump.
 Then perform that same movement pattern, but on the bike!

 #2: Stop “popping“ early